jacoscaz/quadstore/README.md

       .on('error', (err) => {})
       .on('end', () => {});

-Removes all quad  matching the provided terms.
+Removes all quads matching the provided terms.
 Supports [range-based matching](#rdf-range-matching).

 ## Build systems